Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable3.md

 # Deliverable 3

-For this week's deliverable, you'll be testing some of the functionality of your Raspberry Pi and additional hardware by using the DFRobot LCD Hat, the KY40 Rotary Encoders, and accessing it's GPIO.
-You'll also be creating an initial circuit diagram for your system.
+For this week's deliverable, you'll be testing some of the functionality of your Raspberry Pi and additional hardware.
+You'll also be using that hardware to get your motors moving and you microphone characterized.

 ## Verify Hardware (D)